-NDP wants RCMP investigated following report of snipers sent to Wet'suwet'en blockade | CBC News
+NDP wants RCMP investigated following report of plan to send snipers to Wet'suwet'en blockade | CBC News

 The pipeline is meant to move natural gas from northeastern B.C. to the coast, where a liquefied natural gas project is scheduled for construction.
 Its planned route runs through the traditional territory of the Wet'suwet'en, located about 300 kilometres west of Prince George, B.C.

+Though TransCanada had said it has signed agreements with all First Nations along the pipeline route, some members of the Wet'suwet'en argued their hereditary chiefs had not agreed.

 The standoff lasted for a number of weeks until the RCMP entered the camp on Jan.
 7 to enforce a court injunction from the B.C.
 Supreme Court ordering protesters to stop preventing workers from accessing the site.

-As part of their enforcement action, RCMP established an exclusion zone, preventing access to the area by the public and media.
 Fourteen people were arrested in the operation.

 A spokesperson for the people at the camp accused the RCMP of using inappropriate force when officers entered the camp.